JosephCHS/JoeFlix/README.md

 ## Prerequisites

 1. **Proxmox VE** installed and configured.
-2. Terraform installed on your local machine.
+2. OpenTofu (Terraform fork) v1.9.0+ installed on your local machine.
 3. Ansible installed on your local machine or control node.
-4. A server with:
+4. A server with (my current setup):
    - 14TB HDD for media storage.
    - 800GB NVMe SSD for container storage.
    - 48GB RAM or more.
-   - 4 CPU threads.
+   - 4 CPU threads or more.
 5. Intel processor with QSV support for Plex hardware transcoding.

 ---